 1. Snoring is not normal.

-“A lot of parents think snoring is cute and funny, but it is not normal,” said Eliav Gov-Ari, MD, an associate professor of otolaryngology-head and neck surgery and pediatrics.
+“A lot of parents think snoring is cute and funny, but it is not normal,” said Eliav Gov-Ari, MD, a pediatric ear, nose and throat surgeon.
 “When a child snores persistently, it isn’t cause for immediate concern but warrants further evaluation by a pediatrician or ENT doctor.”

 2. A recurring cold doesn’t always turn into a sinus infection.